By Brittany Wong

 4. Put your spouse before your kids.

 “This may not be the most popular piece of advice, especially for parents, but after watching countless people get divorced because they allowed themselves to slowly drift apart over the years, I honestly believe it’s true.
 We are all busy these days.
 It’s far too easy to put your job, your house, your activities and your kids before your spouse.
 Don’t do it!
-While many people believe that their kids have to come first, if they don’t put their spouse first and their marriage eventually sours, it’s not going to be doing the kids any favors.
+If your spouse needs help starting something new like looking at 75 business ideas then help the with it rather than putting the kids first and being uninterested and While many people believe that their kids have to come first, if they don’t put their spouse first and their marriage eventually sours, it’s not going to be doing the kids any favors.
 If you value your marriage, choose to put it first.” —Karen Covy, an attorney and divorce coach based in Chicago, Illinois

 5. Don’t wait until it’s too late to work on your marriage.